matellis/banner_script/README.md

 OPTION:
 -c N    - color code (256 colors mode)
 -f file - save to file (to be used as 'cat output')
+-m      - used as 'motd' in terminal login screen
+-r      - restore original 'motd'

 STRING  - all characters will be converted to uppercase